manasidek/UFOs/README.md

 ### Drawback

-- The webpages has to be reloaded in order to clear the filters.
+- The webpage has to be reloaded in order to clear the filters.

 ### Recommendations

 - A clear filter button can be added to remove the filters.

-- Validation can be added on the input text boxes.
+- Validation can be added on the input text boxes to check for valid inputs.